-This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package.
-With the new Intel® CoreTM microarchitecture technology and 1600 / 1333 / 1066 / 800 MHz FSB, the Intel® CoreTM2 processor is designed to provide powerful and energy efficient performance.
+This motherboard supports the latest Intel® CoreTM2 processors in LGA775 package.
+With new Intel® Core[TM] microarchitecture technology and 1600(OC) MHz FSB.
+Intel® Core[TM]2 processor is one of the most powerful and energy efficient CPU in the world.

-Intel® G31 chipset !!!!
+Intel[®] G31 chipset 🔛

-The Intel® G31 Express Chipset boosts your gaming and multimedia experience with integrated graphic engine Intel® Graphics Media Accelerator 3100.
-It supports 1333 / 1066 / 800 MHz front side bus (FSB), and delivers breakthrough advances in 3D and 2D graphics, and video capabilities.
-This integrated chipset contains one 16-lane PCI Express port intended for an external PCI Express graphics card and provides the interface for processor in the 775-land package, dual channel DDR2 at speeds up to 800 MHz.
+The Intel® G31 Express Chipset boosts your gaming and multimedia experience with the integrated graphics engine Intel® Graphics Media Accelerator 3100.
+It supports 1333MHz FSB (front-side-bus), and delivers breakthrough advances in 3D and 2D graphics; and video capabilities.
+This integrated chipset is able to meet the changing display requirements of visually rich applications and features the Intel® Clear Video Technology - which trailblazes new standards in high-definition video, crisp imaging. and accurate color control.